Welcome to Paprika Recipe Manager!

 To add an item to the pantry, press the + button and begin typing an ingredient name.
 A list of autocompleted ingredients will be displayed below.
 Tap on one of the ingredients to add it to your pantry.

 Ingredients placed in your pantry will automatically be unchecked when you add recipes or meal plans to your grocery list.

-Paprika comes with a built-in meal planner that can be used to create monthly or weekly meal plans.
+Paprika comes with a built-in meal planner that can be used to create daily, weekly, or monthly meal plans.

-Use the segmented control at the top to switch between the monthly view and the weekly view.
+Use the segmented control at the top to switch between the daily, weekly, and monthly views.
 Use whichever view you prefer most.

 The monthly view shows an entire month's worth of meals at once.
 Select a day to see all of the meals you have scheduled for that day.

 Use the < and > buttons to switch between months.